-We do not provide single use toiletries, toilet paper or toothpaste.
-We provide shower gel, shampoo and hand wash in refillable containers.
-Please carry your own tooth paste and toilet paper.
+We do not provide toiletries, toilet paper or toothpaste.
+We provide hand wash in refillable containers.
+Please carry your own toiletries, tooth paste and toilet paper.

 We are located in a small and remote village with the nearest shop about 4 km away.
 So please also pack organic insect repellent (if you need it), torch, raincoat or umbrella, good closed walking shoes, personal medicines and chargers.